 A heritage trail and audio guide of the key features of Gorebridge town centre and Stobs Mill Gunpowder Works is currently in development.

 These will offer residents and visitors the chance to both see and hear of the town’s development and history from the late 18th century.

 On the 4th of September 2015, for the first time since early 1969, a passenger service started from Edinburgh to the Scottish Borders, passing and stopping at Gorebridge Station.

 This is the result of decades of campaign work by groups such as the 1990’s ‘Borders Transport Futures’ which culminated in the 2006 legislative passing of the ‘Waverley Railway (Scotland) Act’.

 Forest Families is a creative project set up to allow families of children between 4 years upwards, to explore their curiosity, learn and experience the enriching and creative potential of natural spaces, woodlands and the outdoors, read more

 Gorebridge Community Development Trust has worked in partnership with Gorebridge and District Environmental Group to develop a circular walk around Gorebridge, read more and download map

-The Greening Gorebridge project exists to bring people in the community together to connect with their surrounding environment, enabling transformation of simple things in our daily lives that tackle the challenges of climate change.
+The Greening Gorebridge project exists to bring people in the community together to connect with their surrounding environment, enabling the transformation of simple things in our daily lives that tackle the challenges of climate change.